Infliximab (By injection)

 - Fever, chills, cough, runny or stuffy nose, sore throat, body aches

-- Fever, rash, headache, sore throat, joint or muscle pain, swelling, trouble swallowing
+- Joint or muscle pain, swelling, trouble swallowing

 - Seizures, numbness, tingling, problems with vision, speech, or walking